babanomania/dns_pi/README.md

 - Weekly backups of the pihole teleporter data
 - Weekly syncing of backups to dropbox
 - Ability to restore backups from dropbox
-- Telegram updates on backup and sync job completion
+- Discord updates on backup and sync job completion

 ### Reporting

 - Prepare daily usage reports of PiHole
-- Share reports via Telegram
+- Share reports via Discord

 ## Prerequisites